Using CRPropa from C++

 }

 Compiler such as gcc should have an access to the header and to CRPropa’s shared library (libcrpropa.so).
-If one used paths from here, gcc line would look like:
+If one uses the conda package installation as described here), gcc line would look like:

 However, a Makefile should be employed in a general case.